-To the Participants and Administrator of the Ball Corporation 401(k) and Employee Stock Ownership Plan Broomfield, Colorado
+To the Plan Administrator Ball Corporation 401(k) and Employee Stock Ownership Plan Broomfield, Colorado

-We have audited the accompanying statements of net assets available for benefits of the Ball Corporation 401(k) and Employee Stock Ownership Plan (the Plan) as of December 31, 2012 and 2011, and the related statements of changes in net assets available for benefits for the years then ended.
+We have audited the accompanying statements of net assets available for benefits of the Ball Corporation 401(k) and Employee Stock Ownership Plan (the Plan) as of December 31, and, and the related statements of changes in net assets available for benefits for the years then ended.
 These financial statements are the responsibility of the Plan's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.